MIT Undergraduate Tuition

 If you are an international student considering attending MIT, be sure to research the financial aid options available to you and reach out to the university’s financial aid office for more information.

-How do I get a full scholarship to MIT?
+How do you get a full scholarship to MIT?
 The first step in the process of applying for a full scholarship to MIT is to research various available scholarships.
 MIT offers several merit-based scholarships, need-based scholarships, and specialized scholarships that are designed to support students with a particular area of interest.

 What documents are necessary and when financial assistance applications are due differ depending on whether you are a prospective student or a returning student.